 In New York, an elderly individual must have a medical need for nursing home care in order to meet the requirements of nursing home level of care.
 The ability to perform ADLs is evaluated as part of the deciding factor.
 For example, is the senior able to eat, bathe, dress, get out of bed, and use the bathroom without assistance?
 To assist in determining one’s level of care need, a RN must complete an assessment known as the Hospital and Community Patient Review Instrument (H/C PRI).
-Via this tool, assessments are made based on one’s medical conditions, one’s ability to perform ADLs 60% or more of the time, and one’s behavior during the past week.
-One’s behavior is also taken into account.
-For instance, has the senior’s behavior been verbally unpredictable, has the individual been physically aggressive, have behavior been inappropriate, or has the senior been hallucinating?
+Via this tool, assessments are made based on one’s medical conditions, one’s ability to perform ADLs (eating, mobility, transferring from one position to another, etc.) 60% or more of the time in the past 7 days, and one’s behavior during the past week.
+For instance, has the senior’s behavior been verbally unpredictable, has the individual been physically aggressive, has behavior been inappropriate, or has the senior been hallucinating?
 Medications and course of treatment are also factored into the assessment.

 In North Carolina, a physician must determine that an elderly individual require a Nursing Facility Level of Care.
 In making this determination, one must have a medical condition that results in the need for care.
 However, it appears that North Carolina’s requirements for a nursing home level of care might be a bit more lenient than other states.
-For instance, a senior might get a determination of NFLOC if they need at least 8 hours of care by a registered nurse on a day-to-day basis or if they are on medications and need them to be administered.
+For instance, a senior might get a determination of NFLOC if they need at least 8 hours of care by a registered nurse on a day-to-day basis, require 24-hour nurse monitoring and assessment of needs, or if they are on medications and need them to be administered.

-As with all of the states mentioned, in Texas, one must also have a medical need in order to be determined to need a level of care consistent to that provided in a nursing home.
+As with all of the states mentioned above, in Texas, one must also have a medical need in order to be determined to need a level of care consistent to that provided in a nursing home.
 The Texas Medicaid & Health Partnership (TMHP), which is the Medicaid claims administrator for Texas, is the one who makes this determination.
 A registered nurse completes an assessment, known as a Minimum Data Set (MDS), and once this is completed, TMHP conducts a review to determine if care is medically necessary.
-In order to meet this designation, a Medicaid applicant must have a medical issue that is severe enough that the needs are greater than can be handled by an individual who is untrained to provide care and the applicant must need care provided by a licensed nurse.
-To satisfy the criteria that care is medically, a physician must deem the care necessary and care must be needed on a consistent basis.
+In order to meet this designation, a Medicaid applicant must have a medical issue that is severe enough that the needs are greater than can be handled by an individual who is untrained to provide care, and instead the applicant must need care provided by a licensed nurse.
+To satisfy the criteria that care is medically necessary, a physician must deem it so and care must be needed on a consistent basis.